mvolkmann/blog/src/meteor.md

 ### Overview

+Meteor ({% aTargetBlank 'https://meteor.com/', 'meteor.com' %})
-Meteor (<https://www.meteor.com/>) is an open-source, full-stack, JavaScript platform for building web and mobile (Android and iOS) applications.
+is an open-source, full-stack, JavaScript platform for building web and mobile (Android and iOS) applications.
 It is referred to as a platform instead of a framework because it works with other frameworks.